andygibson/datavalve/modules/readme.txt

 System requirements
 =======================

- All you need to run this project is Java 5.0 (Java SDK 1.5) or greator and Maven 2.0.10 or greater.
-This application is setup to be run on a Servlet Container.
-The embedded Jetty and Tomcat containers get downloaded automatically by the Maven commands.
+All you need to use Spigot is Java 5.0 (Java SDK 1.5) or greater and Maven 2.0.10 or greater if you want to run the demos or use Spigot from maven.

 Getting Started
 ================

-To get started, open a command prompt in the modules directory and execute :
+To install Spigot into maven, open a command prompt in the <install>/src directory and execute :

 mvn clean install

-This will install all the modules in your maven repository.
+This will install all the modules in your maven repository for use in maven projects.
+The <install>\dist directory contains compiled jars as well as the source and javadoc in jar files.
+Documentation is in the docs directory in the form of API javadoc and a reference guide in HTML and PDF.

 Running the samples
 ===================

-Navigate to the samples\ folder and there are several samples included.
-Each of the samples builds their own databases using hsql so you don't have to set up a datastore in a server and all the demos are self contained running in embedded jetty so there is no configuration needed other than to install the Spigot libraries in maven using the above step.
+Navigate to the <install>\samples folder and there are several samples included.
+Each of the samples builds their own databases using hsql so you don't have to set up a datastore in a server.
+All the demos are self contained running in embedded jetty so there is no configuration needed other than to install the Spigot libraries in maven using the above step.

+Each of the demos have a readme.txt describing how to run them and also some usually additional notes on the implementation.

 cdi Demo